calebmsword/javascript-notes/deep-clone.md

 }
 ```

 This approach won't be perfect.
-If you encounter a native JavaScript API, for instance, it will have methods.
-But you can't clone native methods.
+You are very likely to encounter a native JavaScript prototype somewhere in the process such as `Object.prototype`.
+These prototypes typically have methods, but you can't clone native methods.
 It might be better to stop once you reach any prototype with methods on it.

 ```javascript
 const myClone = myCloneAlgorithm(myObject);